-What you may not know is that there’s no standard cost for vaccinating a cat or a dog.
-The cost will vary from clinic to clinic, and where you live could make a considerable difference to how much you’ll have to pay.
+But there’s no standard cost for vaccinating a cat or a dog.
+The price will vary from vet to vet, and where you live could make a considerable difference to how much you’ll pay.

-To find out how much these costs can vary, we researched 165 veterinary clinics in England, Scotland, and Wales and gathered prices for kitten and puppy vaccination packages, as well as annual boosters for grown-up cats and dogs.
+We surveyed prices at 75 veterinary clinics in England, Scotland, and Wales to find out how much these costs can vary.
+We looked at prices for kitten and puppy vaccination packages, as well as annual boosters for adult cats and dogs.

 According to the British Small Animal Veterinary Association (BSAVA), the core vaccines a puppy should get are canine distemper (CDV), parvovirus (CPV), infectious canine hepatitis (CAV), and leptospirosis.